simplyEngineering/ESP32-and-Horticulture/README.md

 <table>
 <tr>
-	<th cospan="2">A composite represention of greenhouse 'activity'</th>
+	<th colspan="2">A composite represention of greenhouse 'activity'</th>
 </tr>
 <tr>
 	<td><image src = "images/vegcam.jpg" ></td>
-	<td width = "20%">Being an active growing environment, simply having environmental data woud be incomplete without a pictorial view of whats actually going on on the ground (pot).</td>
+	<td width = "20%">Being an active growing environment, simply having environmental data woud be incomplete without a pictorial view of whats actually going on on the ground (pot).
+Using an ESP32-CAM images are acquired at regular intervals and uploaded to a public WEB server where they are made available as required.</td>
 </tr>
 </table>